 After several changes of owners at the end of the fifteenth and the first half of the sixteenth century, Zborov became in 1548 the property of the Seredyi family, which received it as compensation for the support of Ferdinand Habsburg in the war with John Zapolya.
 Seredyis were in constant conflict with the townspeople of nearby Bardejov, who sent numerous complaints to Vienna about the castle owners’ actions.
 However, in such cases, the emperor almost always took the side of the magnates, who did not regret the penny for the expansion of the castle, which during the Turkish pressure was of considerable importance.
-The old gothic castle was surrounded by a double ring of defensive walls, and all the sensitive points, which were easier to approach, were strengthened by cannon towers.
+The old gothic castle was than surrounded by a third ring of defensive walls, and all the weak points, which were easier to approach, were strengthened by cannon towers.
 The Seredyi government in Zborov lasted very short.
 The last of the family, Gaspar, died on the road to Bardejov in 1566.

 In 1571, the owner of the castle was famed Hungarian magnate Andrew Balassa, who married the widow of Gaspar.
 After three years, the castle was taken over by Balasas son-in-law, Cracow castellan Andrew from Ostroróg.
 In 1601, his son, John from Ostroróg, sold the castle together with all the assets to Sigismund Rákóczi.
 It remained in the hands of Rakoczi until 1676, when the widow of Francis I Rakoczi, Helena Zrinyi, remarried nobleman, Imre Thókóly.
 It turned out to be the cause of the castle’s ruin.
 After the battle of Vienna, the uprising, headed by the new owner of Zborov, began to fall.
 In the autumn of 1684, when the kuruc rebels retreated to the east, the imperial general Schultz smashed their camp at Prešov and later turned around and besieged Zborov.
 Helena commanded it defense.
 After a short siege, the castle was conquered and destroyed on the personal order of emperor Leopold I. From that day the castle remains in ruin.